X01XX/Alternate-representation-for-a-bit-pattern/README.md

 To do a Union operation, calculate the OR of each corresponding mask pair.

+Bit patterns intersect if (1-maskA ^ 1-maskB) & (0-maskA ^ 0-maskB) = 0.

 To do an Intersection operation, the bit patterns must intersect, then calculate the AND of each corresponding mask pair.

-Bit patterns intersect if 0 = (1-maskA ^ 1-maskB) & (0-maskA ^ 0-maskB).

 Bit patterns are adjacent if the above calculation results in a power of 2, that is 1 bit.
 The result is > 0, and (result - 1) & result = 0.